demyanrogozhin/elhome/README.markdown

 N.B.
 This feature requires `after-load-functions`, introduced in Emacs 23.2.

 Any time a file named `foo.el` is loaded, a file in settings called `foo-settings.el` is loaded if it exists.

-Be careful with putting stuff in `lisp-mode-settings.el`, since `el-get` and `byte-code-cache` manipulate `.el` files, and will trigger these customizations right away, perhaps before they are ready.

-FIXME: need to disable lisp mode when operating on .el files.
+This lets you easily organize your customizations according to subject matter.

+Additionally, `initsplit` is used to split `customize` settings into different files.
+Every `foo-settings.el` file will be used to store all customized variables and faces with names starting `foo-`.

 ## Site-lisp